openremote/documentation/docs/user-guide/domains/create-your-energy-management-system.md

 * Wind speed max (also called cut-off speed, the maximum speed at which a turbine is normally operating; above it will be turned down; in m/s)
 * Wind speed min (also called cut-in speed, the minimum speed required to operate the wind turbine; in m/s)
 * Wind speed reference (also called nominal or rated speed; in m/s)
 * Location.
-You can do this in the 'MODIFY' mode by opening the map modal next to the location attribute and setting the location by double clicking on the map.
+You can do this in the 'MODIFY' mode by opening the map modal next to the location attribute and setting the location by double-clicking on the map.

 Now can turn on the attribute 'Include forecast wind service' on your wind turbine asset (see Figure 3).
 Once saved the forecast service is running.
 To see it in action you can go to the 'Insights' page and select the power attribute in a chart.
 The dotted line will represent the forecasted data.